 Feel free to just skip the intro and read the concrete steps

 The point of this post is to give concrete steps for how to get a decent level of baseline knowledge for transformer mechanistic interpretability (MI).
-This is an experiment in trying to give concrete, actionable, goal-oriented advice that I think is enough to get decent outcomes.
-Naturally, this can be constraining and the best path will differ a lot between your background and precise goals!
-As an accompaniment, I’m writing a future post fleshing out my philosophy behind doing mechanistic interpretability research, what I think the sub-skills are, and fleshing out how I think people should learn them.
+I try to give concrete, actionable, goal-oriented advice that I think is enough to get decent outcomes - please take this as a starting point and deviate if something feels a better fit to your background and precise goals!

 Defining “Decent Baseline”

-• A good grounding in the key concepts of ML and MI
+• A good grounding in the key concepts of machine learning and mechanistic interpretability

-• An intuition for how a transformer actually works as a mathematical object - what the moving parts are, how it all fits together, and how to reason about the overall system
+• An intuition for how a transformer actually works on a mechanical level - what the moving parts are, how it all fits together, and how to reason about the overall system

 • Familiarity with tooling, such that you can easily spin up a model and run quick and dirty experiments.